typedb/typedb/docs/pages/docs/01-cloud-deployment/gc-deployment.md

 ## Next Steps

 Deploying Grakn KGMS on Google Cloud comes with our Enterprise Support.
-Please contact <a href="mailto:support@grakn.ai">support@grakn.ai</a> with your Support ID so we can create your account on our <a href="https://work.grakn.ai/helpdesk">Support Platform</a>.
+Please contact [Support](support@grakn.ai) with your Support ID so we can create your account on our [Support Platform](https://work.grakn.ai/helpdesk).

 If you want to learn more about Grakn KGMS, the [Grakn Academy](https://dev.grakn.ai/academy/) is a good place to start.